ucsrl/ucsrl.github.io/essays/20210102-academic-ills.md

 Originally, I intended for this to be quick tweet, but after line 35 of my response, I realized that it's too long for Twitter and needs to be an essay on its own.

 ## Tl;dr
 Interesting read; I do have some reservations, though.
-Generally speaking, I see the same symptoms, but think the diagnosis is too simplistic to generalize over all science.
+Generally speaking, I see the same symptoms, but think the diagnosis is too narrow to be generally applicable.
 Instead of the mono-causal need for "customers," I'd attest a melange of a variety of shortcomings, which in combination lead to slow pace:
 - fashion,
 - conferences v. journals, and